 In partnership with Siemens Gamesa Renewable Energy (SGRE), the Aura CDT is offering a cluster of 4-year taught and research industry-sponsored PhD scholarships.
 This PhD directly addresses sector needs to understand the application of digital twins to predict real world performance of turbine blades.

-Working with SGRE, the largest manufacturer of offshore wind turbines, we will investigate the end-to-end production process for a wind turbine blade from materials receipt to finished blade dispatch; identifying, capturing and analysing all relevant production parameters that may impact blade quality and cause defects.
+Working with SGRE, the largest manufacturer of offshore wind turbines, you will investigate the end-to-end production process inside the Hull factory environment and identify the key aspects and data models that are needed to create the type of simulation that is desired.
 The work is supported by SGRE and will involve close collaboration with SGRE colleagues in the UK and Denmark.

 The project aims are:

-The post is available from September 2020 as a full-time position.
-You will join Cohort 2 of the Aura CDT in Hull, in the heart of the UK’s Energy Estuary – the global centre for research, innovation and development for the sector.
-Initially, you will study for a Postgraduate Diploma in Offshore Wind Energy and the Environment, followed by a 3-year PhD in Sheffield supported by Siemens Gamesa Renewable Energy.
+The post is available from September 2021 as a full-time position.
+You will join Cohort 3 of the Aura CDT in Hull, in the heart of the UK’s Energy Estuary – the global centre for research, innovation and development for the sector.
+Initially, you will study for a Postgraduate Diploma in Offshore Wind Energy and the Environment, followed by a 3-year PhD in Sheffield, supported by Siemens Gamesa Renewable Energy.

 Instructions on How to Apply

-This full-time Siemens Gamesa Renewable Energy PhD Scholarship will include fees at the ‘Home/EU’ student rate and maintenance (£15,285 per annum, 2020/21 rate) for four years, depending on satisfactory progress.
+This full-time Siemens Gamesa Renewable Energy PhD Scholarship will include fees at the ‘Home’ student rate and maintenance (£15,560 per annum, 2021/22 rate) for four years, depending on satisfactory progress.
 We are unable to accept International students on this project.

-If you have a First-class Honours degree or a 2:1 Honours degree and a Masters (or the international equivalents) in Mechanical or Chemical Engineering or related disciplines, we would like to hear from you.
+If you have a First-class Honours degree or a 2:1 Honours degree and a Masters (or the international equivalents) in Mechanical or Chemical Engineering, Computer Science or related disciplines we would like to hear from you.
 Experience of modelling mechanical systems and/or manufacturing processes would be advantageous.